FredrikBakken/spam-filter-demo/README.md

 A new page should now open in your browser on http://localhost:8888.
 Go to the `/notebooks` directory and open the `Deep Learning - Spam Message Classification.ipynb` notebook.

 ### Exploratory Data Analysis
-When performing data analysis it is important to inspect the type of data that one is working with, from our dataset we e.g. find the following:
+When performing data analysis it is important to inspect the type of data that one is working with, from our dataset we can find the following:

 ```
 v1,v2,,,